musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 The following log entry from the Argo EventSource indicates an event was successfully published following our file upload.

 {% highlight shell %}
-namespace=argo-events, eventSourceName=azure-events-hub, eventSourceType=azureEventsHub, eventName=ceplatform, level=info, time=2024-09-26T02:41:14Z, msg=dispatching the event to eventbus...
+namespace=argo-events, eventSourceName=azure-events-hub, eventSourceType=azureEventsHub, eventName=BlobCreated, level=info, time=2024-09-26T02:41:14Z, msg=dispatching the event to eventbus...
-namespace=argo-events, eventSourceName=azure-events-hub, eventSourceType=azureEventsHub, eventName=ceplatform, level=info, time=2024-09-26T02:41:14Z, msg=Succeeded to publish an event
+namespace=argo-events, eventSourceName=azure-events-hub, eventSourceType=azureEventsHub, eventName=BlobCreated, level=info, time=2024-09-26T02:41:14Z, msg=Succeeded to publish an event
 {% endhighlight %}

 Additionally, the log from the Argo Sensor indicates indicates that the workflow was successfully triggered: